 Married heart patients more likely than singles to survive

-(Reuters Health) - People with heart disease have better long-term survival odds when they are married, a recent U.S. study suggests.
+REUTERS: People with heart disease have better long-term survival odds when they are married, a recent US study suggests.

 Quyyumi and his team looked at the relationship between marital status and incidence of cardiovascular death, heart attack and death from any cause in 6,051 men and women who had their clogged heart arteries cleared at Emory Healthcare hospitals between 2003 and 2015.
 Follow-up ranged from 1.7 to 6.7 years, averaging about three and a half years.